-I am a PhD-researcher at EUI LAW working on a thesis on the content and consequences of the reform process at the European Court of Human Rights.
-I deal with questions of legitimacy and politicization of judicial bodies along with potential adjudicative responses, especially the use of the language of deference.
+I am a PhD-researcher at EUI LAW working on a thesis on contemporary pressures on the European Court of Human Rights.
+I deal with questions of legitimacy and effective adjudication in the face of caseload pressure and politicization of judicial bodies, as well as how the Court might respond adjudicatively.
+I’m particularly interested in the role of the language and practice of deference.
 I utilize mixed quantitative and qualitative methodologies.

-Molbæk-Steensig: ‘Reviewing the narrative of the double sstandard Europe concerning collective minority rights’.
+Molbæk-Steensig, Helga: ‘Reviewing the narrative of the double standard Europe concerning collective minority rights’.
 International Journal on Rule of Law, Transitional Justice of Human Rights.
 Vol. 6.
 December 2015. pp. 13-27.
 Bosnia-Hercegovina.

 Book-chapters and working papers

-Forthcoming: Molbæk-Steensig, Helga and Alexandre Quemy: ‘Cautiously Making Friends with AI: Machine Learning for human rights research and practice.’
-In Quintavalla, Alberto and Jeroen Temperman, Human Rights and AI.
+Forthcoming: Molbæk-Steensig, Helga and Alexandre Quemy: Artificial Intelligence and Fair Trial Rights, In: Quintavalla, Alberto and Jeroen Temperman, Human Rights and Artificial Intelligence.
 Oxford University Press.
 2022.

 not being a recognised state’.
 In: Bülent Ağir (ed.): Kosovo: Past,